Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 A near-wall two-equation heat transfer model for wall turbulent flows.
 International Journal of Heat and Mass Transfer, 44(4), 691 - 698

+<a id="3">[3]</a>
+Irrenfried, C., Steiner, H. (2017).
+DNS based analytical P-function model for RANS with heat transfer at high Prandtl numbers.
+International Journal of Heat and Fluid Flow, 66, 217-225

+<a id="4">[4]</a>
+Jones, W.P., Launder, B.E.
+(1972).
+The prediction of laminarization with a two-equation model of turbulence.
+International Journal of Heat and Mass Transfer, 15(2), 301-314

+<a id="5">[5]</a>
+Menter, F.R.
+(1994)
+Two-equation eddy-viscosity turbulence models for engineering applications.
+AIAA journal, 32(8), 1598-1605.

+<a id="5">[5]</a>
+Spalart, P., Allmaras, S. (1992).
+A one-equation turbulence model for aerodynamic flows.
+30th aerospace sciences meeting and exhibit.